epasveer/seer/src/resources/help/SourceSymbolLibraryInfoBrowser.md

 ### Libraries

-This browser list all the shared libraries that match a Regex wildcard the program being debugged uses.
+This browser lists all the shared libraries that match a Regex wildcard the program being debugged uses.

 This information is shown for each Library:
 ```